whatwg/streams/streams-for-raw-video-explainer.md

 By doing so, the processing unit that enqueues/writes chunks will not be able to mutate chunks manipulated by the stream and is relieved of the lifetime management of these chunks.
 Conversely, processing units take ownership of chunks when they receive them from a stream.

 Transferring ownership should be opt-in.
-For that purpose, a new streams type, named 'transfer' in this document,  would be added.
+For that purpose, a new streams type, named 'owning' in this document,  would be added.

 ## Example